Skip to main content

 Each user provides their own key on first use; the key is encrypted and stored at the account level.
 Configure the Header name (required), placeholder, and help link (optional) in the Key Schema to guide users on first call.

 Each user authorizes via the OAuth 2.1 flow; an authorization window pops up automatically on the first call to this A2A agent, and credentials are stored per user after completion.
+Before authorizing, choose an execution environment in the Credential dialog: a Cloud Sandbox or an online BYOC Runner; Auto is unavailable.
+OAuth requests run from the selected environment, so choose a BYOC Runner that can reach the service when its OAuth endpoint is private.

 For security reasons, saved sensitive fields (such as token, api_key, and client_secret) are returned masked when read.
 When editing, leaving a sensitive field blank means “keep the current value” — not “clear it.”
 The stored credential is only overwritten when you explicitly change it.